raramer/Compensable/README.md

    * **GetAsync** - executes a step that returns a *result*.

      Its compensation can optionally define a *_result* parameter that is equivalent to *result*, but will be unaffected if *result* is reassigned.
+Be aware that if *result* is an object whose properties are reassigned, the *compensation* will be affected as well.

      ```csharp
      var result = await compensator.GetAsync(